Quantum geometrical current and coherence of the open gravitation system: loop quantum gravity coupled with a thermal scalar field: Parameterized theory for the open quantum gravitation system

-Here, $H_{grav}=\int dx^{3}N^{\mu}\mathcal{H}_{\mu,grav}$ is the smeared version of the Super-Hamiltonian vector operator of the pure gravity.
 There are the interactions between the environment and the gravitation system.
 The entanglement entropy of the gravitational subsystem will then change with time.
 This means that the diagonal elements of the density matrix of the reduced gravitation system can change with time.
 Then, we expect that the time derivative of the density matrix in equation \eqref{eq:2.37} are not equal to zero.
 We pointed out that equation \eqref{eq:2.37} can be strictly derived by introducing the Brown-Kucha$\check{\mathrm{r}}$ dust field~\cite{JD,VT,HWJ}.
 And the coordinate time variable $``t"$ can be reviewed as the dust field~\cite{JD,VT}.

 Equations \eqref{eq:2.34} and \eqref{eq:2.37} can be used to describe the evolution of the open quantum gravitation system.
 Both of these two equations can describe certain interesting features of the open quantum gravitation system, such as the decoherence, the variation of the entanglement entropy, the nonequilibrium state...
 If one just cares about the evolution along the time coordinate $t$, one can use the equation \eqref{eq:2.37} to describe the open quantum gravitation system.